-If you’ve tried many low carb recipes, chances are you’ve dabbled with an oopsie bread recipe — a low carb bread recipe that’s loved by some/disliked by others.
+If you’ve tried many low carb recipes, chances are you’ve dabbled with an oopsie bread recipe — a low carb bread that’s loved by some/disliked by others.

-Whichever side of the fence you fall on, I guarantee you’re gonna love this oopsie bread recipe!
+Whichever side of the fence you fall on, I guarantee you’re gonna love this oopsie bread keto recipe!
 Because unlike the recipe you’ve tried in the past, this oopsie bread recipe is a dessert bread — as fluffy as a donut, and as sweet as a breakfast pastry.

 The frosting adds a delicious cream cheese flavor, top it with some low carb fruit and you’ve got yourself a delicious, sweet, decadently delicate treat any pastry chef would be proud of!
 I can’t wait to hear what you think about this oopsie bread recipe.
 Now, let’s get baking!